 - 1. Background on offeror - 2.
-Relevant experience critical to the success of this work, including familiarity with AfCFTA - 3.
-Proposed deliverables and the results associated with each activity - 4.
-Access to and existing relationships with relevant AfCFTA and private sector stakeholders
+Relevant experience critical to the success of this work, including familiarity with either U.S. buyers by sector/product categories, African buyers/export firms, and or both U.S. and African buyers and export firms.
+Please also indicate deals closed before. - 3.
+Proposed deliverables (with export deals at scale as a minimum requirement), timelines and the results associated with each activity - 4.
+Access to and existing relationships with relevant buyers, export firms, and private sector stakeholders.
+ATI expects service providers to have access to networks of U.S. and African buyers as well as African export firms.